ADD CONDITION

 What to Avoid

 It's important to use this product safely to avoid any potential issues.
-You should not apply it to wounds or damaged skin, as well as to irritated skin, especially if you notice excessive irritation developing.
-Additionally, avoid tightly bandaging the area where you apply the product, and do not use it in conjunction with heating pads or devices, as this could lead to unwanted effects.
+You should not apply it to wounds, damaged skin, or irritated areas.
+If you notice excessive irritation, stop using it immediately.
+Additionally, avoid tightly bandaging the area where you apply the product, and do not use it in conjunction with heating pads or devices, as this could lead to complications.
+Following these guidelines will help ensure your safety and the effectiveness of the product.

 Side Effects

-When using this product, it's important to be aware of potential side effects.
-You should stop using it and consult a doctor if you experience pain, swelling, or blistering of the skin.
-If your condition worsens or symptoms last more than 7 days, or if they improve and then return within a few days, seek medical advice.
-Additionally, if arthritic pain continues for more than 10 days, or if you notice redness, it's best to contact a healthcare professional, especially for children under 12 years of age.
+When using this product, it's important to be aware of some potential side effects and safety precautions.
+You should avoid contact with mucous membranes and do not apply it to wounds, damaged, or irritated skin.
+If you experience pain, swelling, or blistering of the skin, or if your condition worsens or does not improve after 7 days, you should stop using the product and consult a doctor.
+Additionally, if you are treating arthritic pain and it persists for more than 10 days, or if you notice redness, seek medical advice.

 Warnings and Precautions